dsp-jetpack/JetPack/doc/deployment_guide.md

 **Settings File Parameters**
 To enable Satellite in the JS 13.2, following changes need to be made in the settings file.

-1. Open an SSH terminal as "root" user, to the SAH Node.
-2. Open the settings file, and find the section named "[Deployment Settings]".
+1. In SAH node, open the settings file, and find the section named "[Deployment Settings]".
 Assuming the name of settings file is "sample_csp_profile.ini" and it is present in the "/root" directory:
 ```bash
         vi /root/sample_csp_profile.ini
 ```